Safari MCP: Native Browser Automation for AI Agents on macOS

 Performance

-Safari MCP runs commands in ~5ms through a persistent osascript process.
+It runs commands in ~5ms through a persistent osascript process.
 No browser startup, no DevTools Protocol overhead.
 On Apple Silicon, Safari’s native WebKit engine uses roughly 60% less CPU than Chrome for the same pages — which translates directly to less heat and longer battery life.

 Your Real Browser